ManticoreGamesInc/platform-documentation/src/tutorials/art/audio_reference.md

 ## Overview

-In **CORE™**, there is a massive, built-in library of high quality audio assets that were designed with the beginner and advanced creator in mind.
-There are plenty of sound effects, background music tracks, and instruments encompass a wide variety of genres and moods.
-CORE audio assets come with powerful customizable properties that allow you to create a wide variety of soundscapes for your creations.
+In **Core™**, there is a massive, built-in library of high quality audio assets that were designed with the beginner and advanced creator in mind.
+There are plenty of sound effects, background music tracks, and instruments encompass a wide variety of genres and moodsCoreRE audio assets come with powerful customizable properties that allow you to create a wide variety of soundscapes for your creations.

-When a player makes an action like jumping or running in CORE, sound effects (like grunts or footsteps) play by default in the client.
+When a player makes an action like jumping or running in Core, sound effects (like grunts or footsteps) play by default in the client.

 Most sounds are dynamically produced, meaning you do not have to worry about repeating sounds sounding monotonous and robotic.
 For example, the gunshot sounds will never sound the exact same every time and footstep sound effects also change depending on whether a character is running over water or brick.
 In most sound effect implementation scenarios, a developer would usually have to write a script for a sound to randomly choose from a set of variations and/or have them slightly varied by pitch/volume/texture every time it is triggered.
-The CORE audio engine takes care of this for most sounds and you will still have the flexibility to script more dynamic audio via script if you wish to do so.
+The Core audio engine takes care of this for most sounds and you will still have the flexibility to script more dynamic audio via script if you wish to do so.

-You can drag and drop an Audio CoreObject from the **CORE Content** tab and customize its properties, which is also exposed for use in Lua scripts.
+You can drag and drop an Audio CoreObject from the **Core Content** tab and customize its properties, which is also exposed for use in Lua scripts.

 ### How to Find Audio

-You can simply find audio in the CORE Content and look through the many sound types and genres.
+You can simply find audio in the Core Content and look through the many sound types and genres.
 You can also use the search field to look for something specific.
 It's always good to listen and try out different sounds since many sounds could have many uses other than what they are labeled as.

 ### How to Play Audio